ramy-meng/prompt-eval/README.md

 # Run a prompt against test cases (no scoring)
 python3 prompt_and_eval/prompt_runner.py

-# Run a prompt and get an automated score
+# Run a prompt and get an automated score (baseline judge)
 python3 prompt_and_eval/prompt_judge.py

+# Run the same eval with a Chain-of-Thought judge
+python3 prompt_and_eval/prompt_judge_cot.py

 # Compare Prompt A vs B vs C and see the winner
 python3 prompt_and_eval/prompt_comparison.py